JoieVivre/Dominion/README.txt

 C. Atkinson

-Version 2.2
+Version 3.1

 NEW VERSION UPDATES:
-Action-Attack Kingdom card effects are now resolved on that current turn.
+Action-Attack Kingdom card effects are now resolved on that current turn in the correct order.
+Don't ThroneRoom a ThroneRoom just yet.

 Overall this java program is supposed to mimic the deck building game "Dominion" by Rio Grande Games.